jbazzle/assignment-2-data-wrangling-jbazzle/R/coal.md

 ## Note for future self: coerce these god awful, incoherent, colorblind unfriendly pallets using limits = (interval)
 ```

-*Hint: ggplot2 is going to want you to convert your quarterly data into actual date format before it plots nicely. (i.e. Don't leave it as a string.)*

 **It looks like quarter 2 2012 was the actual export peak, and the fall began in quarter 3 2012.
 Additionally, it looks like the most coal is generally exported in quarter 2**